droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/verify-commits/allow-revsig-commits - Whitelisted commits signed by a revoked key. [*Added in 0.1*2](https://github.com/bitcoin/bitcoin/pull/6875)*.*

-./contrib/verify-commits/gpg.sh - The "gpg.program" Git variable is set to this script, which will [act as a ](https://git-scm.com/docs/git-config)[*GnuP*G](https://git-scm.com/docs/git-config)[ substitute](https://git-scm.com/docs/git-config).
+./contrib/verify-commits/gpg.sh - The "gpg.program" Git variable is set to this script, which will [act as a *GnuPG* substitute](https://git-scm.com/docs/git-config).
 Used instead of *GnuPG* to do the actual signature verification.

-./contrib/verify-commits/pre-push-hook.sh - [If copied to .git/hooks/pre-push (and BASH is installed), this script prevents the pushing of unsigned commits to ](https://github.com/bitcoin/bitcoin/pull/5149#issuecomment-67726007)[*maste*r](https://github.com/bitcoin/bitcoin/pull/5149#issuecomment-67726007)[ on bitcoin/bitcoin.](https://github.com/bitcoin/bitcoin/pull/5149#issuecomment-67726007) Git info [here.](https://git-scm.com/docs/githooks)
+./contrib/verify-commits/pre-push-hook.sh - [If copied to .git/hooks/pre-push (and BASH is installed)](https://github.com/bitcoin/bitcoin/pull/5149#issuecomment-67726007), this script prevents the pushing of unsigned commits to *master* on bitcoin/bitcoin.
+Git info [here](https://git-scm.com/docs/githooks).

 ./contrib/verify-commits/trusted-git-root - The point at which the commit tree stops looking to confirm that the code is accurate.
 Everything before this commit is assumed to be safe.